AlperSocial/GPT-RedditBot/README.md

 # GPT-RedditBot
 This bot uses GPT-3 to comment on recent reddit posts.
+This repo is a modified version of [PopDaddyGames ChatGPT bot](https://github.com/PopDaddyGames/ChatGPT-RedditBot)

 # WARNING
 YOU WILL PROBABLY GET SHADOWBANNED WHEN YOU USE THIS BOT SO BE AWARE.
 I GOT SHADOWBANNED WHILE USING THIS.